pauljickling/notes/tdd/jest.md

 # Jest

 Jest is a JavaScript testing framework.
+Install with npm

+`npm install --save-dev jest`

 ## Config